2024-2025 District Wide School Safety Plan

 • Communications Specialist

 Communication with parents, students, staff, and the school community is important throughout a pandemic outbreak.
 Communication methods will include postings to the district website, Parent Square, Schoology, and social media.
 The District Communications Specialist has been designated to coordinate this effort.
-Communications will work closely with the Director of Technology Operations to ensure proper functioning of all communication systems.
+Communications will work closely with the Network Administrator to ensure proper functioning of all communication systems.

 Essential Positions/Titles